A Winter Wander in the Western Weald (38589)

 Please see the route here.

 We'll soon come off of walking along the B2195 and head for the heart of Horsham, including Market Square and The Causeway.
 Footpaths will then take us out of the town, over the Arun, under the railway and before long through the Chase at Denne Park to Denne Hill to oversee the town.
 Further footpaths and bridlepaths, and a stretch of quiet lane will take us to Bourne Hill House and its posh stud farm.
-We'll then take footpaths past Sedgwick Castle and Sedgwick Park house and gardens.
+We'll then take footpaths past Sedgwick Castle and Sedgwick Park house.
 We'll soon be at Nuthurst for lunch at the pub at 1 o'clock.

 What to bring